Karan9889/Daap-1/README.md

 Project : Car Insurance

 Group Members:
+Anushka Aggarwal - 101195651
 Karanjot Singh - 101195883
-Anushka Aggarwal - 101195651

 In this project, Blockchain Technology is implemented in an insurance arena for collection of claims.
 This program is executed on IBM Blockchain Platform.

 For Execution, run the following :
+Navigate to the directory blockchain directory which contains the config.js file:

+blockchain$ cd ../../../
+project name
+login into your docker account using  docker login cd car insurance plan
+./build_ubuntu.sh
+docker logs web
-1. docker-images.sh
+ docker-images.sh
-2. build_ubuntu.sh
+ build_ubuntu.sh
-3. generate-certs.sh
+ generate-certs.sh
-4. generate-cfgtx.sh
+ generate-cfgtx.sh
-5. docker-compose -f docker-compose.yaml up -d
+ docker-compose -f docker-compose.yaml up -d